Mountain-sparrow/Mountain-sparrow/README.md

 - 👋 Hi, I’m @Mountain-sparrow
 - 👀 I’m interested in Learning Python 3, Mechine_learning, AI
-- 🌱 I’m currently learning Python3.0
+- 🌱 I’m currently learning Python3.0, AI tools, DS & ML
 - 💞️ I’m looking to collaborate on projects or with the people who has knowledge or working on these concepts
 - 📫 How to reach me .. reach me at whatsapp +91-9177048939 / reddysainath286@gmail.com